Skip to content

 When does my license lapse?

-Do I have to pay the FULL renewal fee since I was just issued a permanent license within the past year?
+Do I have to pay the full renewal fee since I was just issued a permanent license within the past year?

 When will I receive my renewal notice?